Introduction to Structural Equation Modeling

 - Adjust for measurement error in predictor variables.

 This course is designed for researchers with a moderate statistical background who want to apply SEM methods in their own research projects.
 No previous background in SEM is necessary.
-But you should have a good working knowledge of basic principles of statistical inference (e.g., standard errors, hypothesis tests, confidence intervals), and should also have a good understanding of the basic theory and practice of linear regression.
+But participants should have a good working knowledge of basic principles of statistical inference (e.g., standard errors, hypothesis tests, confidence intervals), and should also have a good understanding of the basic theory and practice of linear regression.

 Participants receive a bound manual containing detailed lecture notes (with equations and graphics), examples of computer printout, and many other useful features.
 This book frees participants from the distracting task of note taking.

-Registration and lodging
+Registration and Lodging

-The fee of $1795.00 includes all seminar materials.
-The early registration fee of $1595.00 is available until June 12.
+The fee of $995.00 includes all seminar materials.
+The early registration fee of $895.00 is available until September 13.

 If you cancel your registration at least two weeks before the course is scheduled to begin, you are entitled to a full refund (minus a processing fee of $50).